pretix/pretix/doc/development/setup.rst

 External Dependencies
 ---------------------
+Your should install the following on your system:

 * Python 3.4 or newer
 * ``pip`` for Python 3 (Debian package: ``python3-pip``)
 * ``pyvenv`` for Python 3 (Debian package: ``python3-venv``)